 Packaging serves several critical functions in maintaining sterile barrier integrity, including:

-1. Protection: It protects against microbial contamination, physical damage, and environmental factors such as moisture and temperature fluctuations.
+Protection: It provides essential product protection by safeguarding medical instruments and medications from microbial contamination, physical damage, and environmental factors such as moisture and temperature fluctuations.
+This helps preserve their functionality, longevity, and overall effectiveness in healthcare settings.

 Key Components of Sterile Packaging